Advanced

 Compiler

-Build-time Babel/Vite plugin that extracts token props and emits atomic CSS.
+Build-time Babel/Vite/Metro plugin — extracts token props, emits atomic CSS, reads stareezy.config.ts automatically.

-The compiler traverses your JSX AST at build time, detects token props, and replaces them with atomic CSS class names — zero runtime overhead.
+The compiler traverses your JSX AST at build time, detects props whose values are Token objects (__token: true), and replaces them with atomic CSS class names.
+Zero runtime overhead — the style is already in the CSS bundle before the browser loads the page.

 JSX Source